What is the Order Modification Process in Los Angeles County and Orange County?

 Family court Orders may need to be modified for a variety of reasons, both before and post-Judgment.

 It’s not uncommon for circumstances to change after a Judgment of Dissolution or other final Order has been entered.
 Parents move, schedules change, parties lose jobs and are unable to pay child support or spousal support (alimony).
 If there has been a change of circumstances in your matter, you may request modified custody and visitation or support orders from the court.
-If you wish to modify your Order, first speak to a qualified Orange County Divorce attorney at Johnson Attorneys Group to ensure you qualify for a modification before moving forward.
+If you wish to modify your Order, first speak to a qualified Los Angeles County or Orange County Divorce attorney at Johnson Attorneys Group to ensure you qualify for a modification before moving forward.

 At Johnson Attorneys Group, we always recommend that parties in need of modified orders reach out to the opposing party to see if a Stipulation and Order can be reached.
 If the parties agree to modify an existing order, all they need to do is draft a written agreement including the new terms, get signatures of both parties and their counsel (if applicable), and file with the court.
 In a matter of days or weeks, a filed Stipulation and Order will be returned to the parties.
 That written agreement is now an Order of the Court.